mrdrbob/aoc-2020/README.md

 ```

 (I didn't test this.)
 I don't think there's really any benefit in this case, other than looking kind of cool, I guess.

+### Day 3 - Part 1

+Not much to write about this one.
+I'm taking advantage of the fact that the `y` position always moves exactly 1, so I just iterate the lines to do that.
+Then just rotating the `x` position along the number line based on the length of the line.